 Pre-requisites & Selection Procedure

-Acceptance on the course is at the discretion of the Course Director at English for Asia.
+Acceptance on the course is at the discretion of the Course Director at EFA.
 The judgement of your suitability for the course is done by means of:

 2. Followed by an personal/telephonic interview.

 The interview cannot be a foolproof screening process; the only way to judge whether you are going to make a successful English language teacher is to see you teach.
 Therefore, throughout the course you'll be given constant guidance.

 To teach English, your own use of language must be of a high standard.
 In the classroom you will be writing words on the board and using your own handouts.
 Obviously you must be able to write correctly or your mistakes will be learned.
 Similarly, you will be marking students' work and must know yourself what is correct and incorrect.

 - The expectation we have at the interview stage is that the applicant’s level of English is near-native.
 While Trinity publishes the guideline that they have achieved Cambridge Advanced, IELTS 7.0 or over 600 (250 with computer-based) in TOEFL, however, we assess their suitability on a case by case basis in person at interview.
 Hence this task score gives us an idea about the students' hold in English language and does not rule them out from enrolling.